QuickBlox/quickblox-android-sdk/README.md

   * [Custom Objects Sample](https://github.com/QuickBlox/quickblox-android-sdk/tree/master/sample-custom-objects)
   * [Content Sample](https://github.com/QuickBlox/quickblox-android-sdk/tree/master/sample-content)

+# Overview

+QuickBlox  is Communication as a Service provider.
+The platform provides chat using the XMPP protocol, WebRTC signalling for video/voice calling and an API for sending push notifications.
+It provides a user management system, data storage and more.

 # How to run samples

 To run samples on Android Studio go to menu **File - Import Project**.
 Select path to sample, select **Use default gradle wrapper(recommended)** and click OK.